-Signatures compliant with requirements of this profile are also compliant with JSON Web Signature according to RFC 7515.
-It is also aimed to be compliant with the requirements of JAdES according to ETSI TS 119 182-1.
+Signatures compliant with requirements of this profile are also compliant with the requirements of JAdES according to ETSLTS 119 182-1 and with JSON Web Signature according to RFC 7515.
+It is also aimed to be compliant with the requirements of JAdES according to ETSLTS 119 182-1.